airacingtech/hri-safe-remote-control-system/hri_safety_sense/README.md

 VSC light should flash green.
 If VSC is flashing red under these conditions, wait a minute or two after plugging in the USB for the VSC to be ready.
 Before it is ready, the device ID might be 2a99:b003, as opposed to the expected 2a99:d002.
-The udev rules should be set up after the VSC is ready, so that it finds the expected device ID.
+The udev rules will automatically set up the symbolic name after the VSC is ready, so that it finds the expected device ID.